Hurricane Earl (2022): Preparations and impacts

 In Salinas, Puerto Rico, 2 people died after being struck by lightning while riding a jet ski.
 As Earl passed east of Florida, strong swells hit the eastern coast of the state.
 A large swell caused by Earl hit Cape Hatteras, North Carolina.
 Rip currents hit Surf City, North Carolina.
 Along the East Coast of the United States, large swells hit many states.
 Rip currents also hit many areas of New England.
 Two people drowned off the coast of New Jersey due to rip currents: one in Ocean City and the other in Loveladies.
+However, the NHC later determined these deaths were caused by swells from a cold front unrelated to Earl.

 Bermuda was hit with sustained winds of 60 km/h as Earl passed within about 90 mi away from the island's eastern coast; much higher gusts were reported, including one of 108 km/h at the National Museum of Bermuda.
 There were localized power outages across the archipelago but no major damage was reported.
 L.F.
 Wade International Airport reported gusts of 50-60 mph.
 Other parts of the island saw 1-3 in of rainfall.
 All travel to the territory was cancelled as Earl passed, including bus travel on the island.

 Nova Scotia saw "life-threatening" swells.
 During a 36-hour period on September 10–12, 175–200 mm of rain fell in the St. Johns area, causing overflowing along the Waterford River which led to a large amount of urban flooding.
 Similar rainfall amounts were also observed in communities throughout the Avalon Peninsula.
 Hurricane-force winds hit Grand Bank.
 Additionally, the cyclone caused rough surf which damaged the breakwater on the coast near Trepassey, Newfoundland and Labrador, bringing localized flooding to the area.
 A wall holding out water was destroyed in Trepassey after large waves from Earl hit it.
 As far out as St. Anthony, Newfoundland and Labrador saw heavy rains associated with Earl.
 Despite being far away from the United Kingdom and Ireland, the countries still saw heavy rainfall and rough surf from its outer bands.